 (Editor’s note: Mad Elf has not won at the Great American Beet Festival.
 The story has been corrected.)

 It might be the middle of November but the Christmas beer season is now in full effect.
-Many of these beers have been on store shelves for a couple weeks now, booting what was left of the various pumpkin-themed efforts, but there’s one that’s become synonymous with Christmas, especially throughout Pennsylvania – one that put Tröegs Brewing Company on the map.
+Many of these beers have been on store shelves for a couple weeks now, booting what was left of the various pumpkin-themed efforts, but there’s one that’s become synonymous with Christmas, especially throughout Pennsylvania – one that put Tröegs Independent Brewing on the map.

 Sought after by beer connoisseurs throughout the country, Mad Elf has become the staple of Tröegs’ lineup, a limited release that’s available for less than two months of the year.
 Officially touted as an ale brewed with honey and cherries, along with Hallertau and Saaz hops, Mad Elf is a whopper of a beer, both in taste and ABV – at 11 percent, it’s the highest of any Tröegs product that gets heavily distributed.
 It’s a beer that, for many, is as much of a Christmas tradition as wrapping gifts or hanging ornaments and it’s tough to imagine the first batch of Mad Elf was brewed for just 20 or 30 kegs.